Home ยป Recipes ยป dinner

 Instructions

 • Make the dressing.
 Add all of the dressing ingredients to a mason jar, secure the lid, and give it a good shake.
+This includes olive oil, apple cider vinegar, maple syrup, Dijon, garlic, salt, and pepper.
 Set it aside.

 Notes